qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

    Image Export Options, output is resized to items extent

-If you need to export your layout as a **georeferenced image** (e.g., to share with other projects), you need to enable this feature under the :ref:`layout_panel`.
+If you need to export your layout as a **georeferenced image** (e.g., to share with other projects), check the |unchecked| :guilabel:`Generate world file` option and a world file named like the page on which the map reference set in :guilabel:`Layout` panel is placed will be created along the export(s).

-If the output format is a TIFF format, all you need to do is making sure to select the correct map item to use in |selectString| :guilabel:`Reference map`, and the output will always be a GeoTIFF.
-For other image formats, you also need to check the |checkbox| :guilabel:`Save world file` option.
-With this option, the 'Export as image' action will create a world file along with the exported image.
+This option can also be checked by default in the :ref:`layout panel
+<layout_panel>`.

+When needed, images rendering can also be improved with the :guilabel:`Enable antialiasing` option.

 .. note::

    Exporting large rasters can sometimes fail, even if there seems to be enough memory.
 This is a problem with the underlying Qt management of rasters.

+..
+Is this still true with qt5?

 .. _export_layout_svg:

 Export as SVG
 =============

 With |saveAsSVG| :sup:`Export as SVG`, you also need to fill the filename (used as a basename for all files in case of multi-page composition) and then can apply |checkbox| :guilabel:`Crop to content` :ref:`option <crop_to_content>`.

-The SVG export options dialog also allows to:
+The SVG export options dialog also allows to override the layout default export and offers other settings:

-* :guilabel:`Export map layers as SVG groups`: may affect label placement;
+* |unchecked|:guilabel:`Export map layers as SVG groups`: may affect label placement;
-* :guilabel:`Render map labels as outlines`;
+* |checkbox|:guilabel:`Render map labels as outlines`: unchecking this will allow you to edit labels as texts in vector illustration software;
-* :guilabel:`Always export as vectors`.
+* |unchecked|:guilabel:`Always export as vectors`: some rendering options require items to be rasterized for a better rendering.
+Check this option to keep the objects as vectors with the risk that the appearance of the output file may not match the print layout preview (for more details, see :ref:`layout_export_settings`);
+* |checkbox|:guilabel:`Export RDF metadata`.

 .. _figure_layout_output_svg: